njeanne/contacts_comparison/README.md

 |1989              |1                 |after RdRp nsP5           |1                              |9                |1778:HEPAC-64_ZNF787_ORF1                         |

 - the annotated MSAs by domain with the contacts between the region of interest and the other domains.
-  The numbers of common contacts' positions are highlighted in blue and the number of different contacts' position in red.
+  The numbers of common contacts' positions between the two conditions are highlighted in <span style="color:blue">blue</span>, and the numbers of different contacts' positions between the two conditions are highlighted in <span style="color:red">red</span>.
   ![MSA](doc/_static/msa.svg)